chcko/chcko/README.rst

 - how to present the topic as easy as possible

-- which questions to ask to practice and verify that the students have understood
+- which questions to ask to practice and to verify that the students have understood

 Plan
 ====